Let Madeleine Arthur Take You Inside The Biggest Secrets Of The To All The Boys Sequels

 “In the third movie, I was so pleased with how they developed Chris, and I feel like she really gets to flourish,” Arthur explains.
 “I specifically love how they bring her and Lara Jean’s friendship to this level that we haven’t really seen them connect at before.”

 The actress can’t help but gush about crafting a three-movie friendship with her pal, leading lady Lana Condor.
 “Over the course of the next two movies, we really get to see Chris and Lara Jean grow together as friends,” Arthur continues.
-“I’m so grateful for so much from To All the Boys — but the thing that I’m most grateful for is that I had the gift to work with Lana and to become amazing friends throughout the course of filming the three movies.”
+“I’m so grateful for so much from To All the Boys — but the thing I’m most grateful for is that I had the gift to work with Lana and to become amazing friends throughout the course of filming the three movies.”

 So what does Arthur hope to see for Lara Jean and Chris as they head off into the post-high school sunset with Forever Lara Jean?
 Again, Arthur is forced into her cone all secrecy.
 All she can promise is: “It’s so unequivocally Chris!
 It really is!”